kbrsh/blog/src/posts/inventing-monads.md

 const apply = x => f => x === null ? null : f (x);
 ```

 Since the inputs can be `null`, it checks and returns `null` whenever the input is `null`.
 If not, it passes `x` to the function.
-It treats the function as a black box that can return anything, but assumes that it takes a value as input.
+It treats the function as a black box that can return anything, but assumes that it takes a non-null value as input.
 Since `apply` itself will have a nullable value as input, it handles the `null` case and then passes any real values into the function.
 Now, the full the code will look like this:

 ```js
 // Simulate the fetching of an ID.